 We approach acupuncture with a comprehensive understanding of the variety of ways it can work.
-Our chiropractors offer dry needling for trigger points causing myofascial pain.
+Our chiropractors in St. Louis offer dry needling for trigger points causing myofascial pain.
 However, we also perform acupuncture to enhance healing and facilitate relaxation.
-In addition to acupuncture and dry needling, we combine alternative therapies such as myofascial release, chiropractic adjustments, stretching, and rehabilitation.
+In addition to acupuncture and dry needling, we combine alternative therapies such as myofascial release, chiropractic adjustments, stretching, and physical therapy.
 Having a variety of treatment options is the best way to ensure the best results.

 We specialize in leading, non-invasive therapies that restore alignment, enhance movement, and promote healing.

 Releases joint restrictions allowing for improved movements of the spine with less pain.